Shared World & Episodes

 Once a scene is linked to a shared context, you can create new scenes that inherit the same shared elements:

-- Click the New scene button
+- Click the New Scene button at the top of the panel.

-- Optionally provide instructions for generating a new premise
+- Optionally provide instructions for generating a new premise.

-- Select which shared characters to activate in the new scene
+- Select which shared characters to activate in the new scene.

-- Click Create and load
+- Click Create and load.

 The new scene will: